sudar-coder321/KMeans_using_Elbow_Method/README.md

 # KMeans_using_Elbow_Method
-K-Means Clustering using Elbow Method
+K-Means Clustering using Elbow Method on Customer mall data for customer segmentation